nano-o/streamlet/README.md

 It is easy to see that, when `GSE` starts, no block with an epoch greater or equal to `e-1` can be final when epoch `e` starts.
 Thus, any final block with an epoch greater or equal to `GSE-1` was not final when epoch `GSE` started and can be considered "new".

-### The deterministic-scheduler specification with liveness
+### The sequentialized specification with liveness

-Omitting definitions that are the same as before, here is the specification of Streamlet in the deterministic-scheduler model:
+Omitting definitions that are the same as before, here is the sequentialized specification of Streamlet:

 ```
 1   --algorithm Streamlet {